zenobiajazmin/sql-challenge/README.md

 - A png file name Data Modeling ERD Sketch which is just the sketch from quickdb.

 - A sql file named data_engineering which is the file with the query on how to create the tables.
 Once they were created, I uploaded the data from the original CSV file one at a time.

+I had some questions so I got some help with the organziation of the tables from my instructor and collobrated errors with classmates.